mukhtar-github/beginners-guide-to-react/setup/setup.md

 - In the options menu, there is a components tab that you can use to filter out components in your app.
 - In the options menu, there is a profiler tab that you can use to debug performance issues in your app.
 - You can record using the profiler and see all the commits made.
 You are given useful information on components such as their reason for rerendering.

+## Build and deploy a React Application with Codesandbox, GitHub, and Netlify

+I’ve built and deployed several applications without downloading or editing a single line of code to my local computer, and I did it with Codesandbox, GitHub, and Netlify (learn more).
+In this lesson I’ll show you around some of these tools, and I can’t wait to see what you do with these amazing tools and your new found knowledge of React.